 - This tends to happen in Futurama all the time, which shouldn't be surprising given the number of world/universe ending calamities that need averting.

 - The 13 Ghosts of Scooby-Doo episode "It's A Wonderful Scoob" has Scooby traumatized to the point he leaves his friends to go back to his parents.
-Later in the episode, a cartoon version of then-president Ronald Reagan (voice of Fred Travalena) entreats Scooby to return.
+Later in the episode, a cartoon version of then-president Ronald Reagan (voice of Fred Travalena) appears on TV and entreats Scooby to return.